jackspirou/clientjs/README.md

 Vendor Code
 -----------

-All dependencies are automatically included into `client.min.js` when the `bash build.sh` file compiles this project.
+All dependencies are automatically included into `client.min.js` when the `build.sh` file compiles this project.
 They do not need to be included separately.

 Dependencies Include: